Atef Ebeid

 Atef Muhammad Ebeid (عاطف محمد عبيد, /arz/; 14 April 1932 – 12 September 2014) was an Egyptian politician who served in various capacities in the governments of Egypt.
-He was prime minister of Egypt from 1999 to 2004.
+He was the 47th prime minister of Egypt from 1999 to 2004.

 Early life and education

 Ebeid was born in Tanta, Gharbia Governorate, on 14 April 1932.
 He graduated from Cairo University in 1955 and received a PhD from the University of Illinois at Urbana–Champaign in 1962.

 Career

 Ebeid was professor of business at Cairo University until joining politics.
 In the 1980s he was the Minister of Cabinet Affairs.
 He served as the Minister for Domestic Development under the Sedki government, and then as Minister of Planning in the government of Kamal Ganzouri.
 He served as Prime Minister from 5 October 1999 to July 2004.
 He was sworn in on 5 October 1999, replacing Ganzouri.

 Ebeid served as the acting president of Egypt from 20 June 2004 to 6 July 2004, a period during which President Hosni Mubarak was receiving medical treatment in Germany.
 He was also an economic advisor to Mubarak.
 He resigned on 9 July 2004, amid increasing pressure from part of the business community demanding more rapid privatization and less state regulation.
 Ahmed Nazif replaced him in the post.

 Then Ebeid headed the Arab International Bank, a popular post with former Egyptian prime ministers.
 In April 2011 he was removed from office by Prime Minister Essam Sharaf due to corruption allegations.
 He also wrote for the Akhbar Alyoum.